What is the ultimate Canon telephoto zoom DSLR lens?

 In general, approximately 70-200mm is the focal length range ideally covered by a telephoto zoom lens in an all-purpose kit.
 This range aligns nicely with the focal length range found in most general-purpose zoom lens.
 Don't worry about a small gap, such as 55-70mm or 70-100mm, between the focal length ranges.
 This is usually not usually a problem, and an overlap of the ranges is a positive attribute, potentially meaning fewer lens changes.
 Selecting the right lenses for each use should be a higher priority than the alignment of the focal length ranges.

 You likely immediately noticed that not all of the recommended lenses cover the advised range.
 However, these lenses far exceed the long end suggestion, adding significant utility in that regard.

-The following examples were captured with a full frame camera.
+The following examples were captured with a full-frame camera.

 The Ultimate Zoom Lens

-If you don't need the 70-200 f/2.8 L II IS Lens' f/2.8 max aperture, the 70-200 f/4 L IS will give you everything else in a smaller, lighter and less expensive package.
-Without the f/2.8 aperture, you will need twice as much light to stop subject motion (at f/4) - and you will not be able to create a background as diffusely blurred.
-But, you also give up a substantial amount of size (still fixed), weight and cost.
-You give up very little in image quality or other pro-grade features including solid, weather-sealed build quality.
+If you don't need the 70-200 f/2.8L IS III Lens' f/2.8 max aperture, the 70-200 f/4L IS II will give you everything else in a smaller, lighter and less expensive package.
+Without the f/2.8 aperture, you will need twice as much light to stop subject motion (at f/4), and you will not be able to blur a background as diffusely.
+However, you also give up a substantial amount of size, weight, and cost.
+This lens gives up very little in image quality or other pro-grade features including solid, weather-sealed build quality, and you even gain a better IS system than what's found in the f/2.8 model.
 This is a fantastic landscape and travel lens.

 Excellent Value, Very Good Image Quality, Pro-Grade Build Quality, Fast AF